Last Updated on May 12, 2022

 ADHD and EMF Exposure in the Womb and Childhood

 In 2008, researchers conducted a study of 13,000 children with behavioral problems, asking their mothers about their extent of cell phone use both during and after pregnancy.
-The researchers concluded that there a direct correlation, in fact, an 80% increased tendency for children to have behavioral, emotional, and hyperactive behaviors after excessive pre and postnatal cell phone exposure.
+The researchers concluded that there was a direct correlation, in fact, an 80% higher tendency for children to have behavioral, emotional, and hyperactive behaviors after excessive pre- and post-natal cell phone exposure.

 By 2017, however, scientists are now making much more firm statements about the dangers of EMFs for young minds.
 There’s no hedging or hesitancy in their warnings now.

 “Symptoms of retarded memory, learning, cognition, attention, and behavioral problems have been reported in numerous studies and are similarly manifested in autism and attention deficit hyperactivity disorders, as a result of EMF and RFR exposures where both epigenetic drivers and genetic (DNA) damage are likely contributors.
 Technology benefits can be realized by adopting wired devices for education to avoid health risk and promote academic achievement.”

 Children: The Most Vulnerable to EMFs and the Most Exposed

 There are two problems at work with children and EMF radiation.